Quantifying the Impact of Label Noise on Federated Learning: Abstract

 \section{Abstract}

-Federated Learning (FL) is a distributed machine learning paradigm where clients collaboratively train a model using their local (human-generated) datasets while preserving privacy.
+Federated Learning (FL) is a distributed machine learning paradigm where clients collaboratively train a model using their local (human-generated) datasets.
 While existing studies focus on FL algorithm development to tackle data heterogeneity across clients, the important issue of data quality (e.g., label noise) in FL is overlooked.
 This paper aims to fill this gap by providing a quantitative study on the impact of label noise on FL.
-Theoretically speaking, we derive an upper bound for the generalization error that is \textit{linear} in the clients' label noise level.
-Empirically speaking, we conduct experiments on MNIST and CIFAR-10 datasets using various FL algorithms.
-We show that the global model accuracy linearly decreases as the noise level increases, which is consistent with our theoretical analysis.
+We derive an upper bound for the generalization error that is \textit{linear} in the clients' label noise level.
+Then we conduct experiments on MNIST and CIFAR-10 datasets using various FL algorithms.
+Our empirical results show that the global model accuracy linearly decreases as the noise level increases, which is consistent with our theoretical analysis.
 We further find that label noise slows down the convergence of FL training, and the global model tends to overfit when the noise level is high.